“Maggie!” the voice boomed as he charged into the house. “He’s

 and nothing was sure.
 But—she smiled—it was fun while it lasted.

-She reread the notice in the latest trade magazine for the umpteenth time.
-Wanted
+reread the notice in the latest trade magazine for the umpteenth time.
+Wanted Immediately:

-If only it was someplace else.
+only it was someplace else.
 She had tried so hard to get out of Willow Creek.
-It was so small there was no room
+It was so small there was no room for advancement

-for advancement in her future.
-Sure, old Joe McGrath had argued that she owed him everything she had; after all, he had taught
+in her future.
+Sure, old Joe McGrath had argued that she owed him everything she had; after all, he had taught her the newspaper

-“You’ve come a long way, baby!” she said, trying to convince herself of the truth of the statement.
+come a long way, baby!” she said, trying to convince herself of the truth of the statement.
+“You’ve been

-“You’ve been there and done it all.
-How could you even consider going back to your old stomping grounds once you’ve
+there and done it all.
+How could you even consider going back to your old stomping grounds once you’ve seen what big

 She cringed at the mere thought of returning home.
 It was the one thing she had vowed she